dcccc/Hartree_Fock/readme.md

 python scf.py h2o.input
 ```

-the output line will be updated on the screen
+the output line will be printed on the screen